The Tennessee Mile

 Always double-check with the organizer's website!
 This page may contain affiliate links.

-Pacing and company rules vary by division: some divisions permit pacing and company, while others allow only company or disallow pacers.
-There are no refunds or deferrals.
-Proceeds may be used to support maintenance of the property.
+Pacing rules vary by division.
+Unauthorized pacing can lead to disqualification or ineligibility for placement.
+There are no refunds or deferrals for this event.
 Visit the organization's website for the most recent information.